 How much power do the best graphics cards use?
 It's an important question, and while the performance we show in our GPU benchmarks hierarchy is useful, one of the true measures of a GPU is how efficient it is.
 To determine GPU power efficiency, we need to know both performance and power use.
 Measuring performance is relatively easy, but measuring power can be complex.
-We're here to press the reset button on GPU power measurements and do things the right way — plus it's good preparation for AMD Big Navi, Nvidia Ampere, and Intel Xe Graphics.
+We're here to press the reset button on GPU power measurements and do things the right way.

 There are various ways to determine power use, with varying levels of difficulty and accuracy.
 The easiest approach is via software like GPU-Z, which will tell you what the hardware reports.
 Alternatively, you can measure power at the outlet using something like a Kill-A-Watt power meter, but that only captures total system power, including PSU inefficiencies.
 The best and most accurate means of measuring the power use of a graphics card is to measure power draw in between the power supply (PSU) and the card, but it requires a lot more work.

 We've used GPU-Z in the past, but it had some clear inaccuracies.
 Depending on the GPU, it can be off by anywhere from a few watts to potentially 50W or more.
 Thankfully, the latest generation AMD Big Navi and Nvidia Ampere GPUs tend to report relatively accurate data, but we're doing things the right way.
 And by "right way," we mean measuring in-line power consumption using hardware devices.
 Specifically, we're using Powenetics software in combination with various monitors from TinkerForge.
 You can read our Powenetics project overview for additional details.